Smog-Olufolahan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * A script that prints all the groups the current user is part of: groups
 ## 3. New owner
 * A script that changes the owner of the file hello to ther user betty: chown betty hello
+## 4. Empty!
+* A script that creates an empty file called hello: touch hello